BuvinJT/distbuilder/docs/LowLevel.md

     a source to copy.
 This additional option is for adding new empty directories.

+### installPyInstaller, uninstallPyInstaller

+Distbuilder builds executables from Python source via PyInstaller.
+For convenience, these install/uninstall functions for the tool are provided.
+Note, you may install
+a specific version if desired, in this (example) manner:

+	installPyInstaller( version="3.4" )

+### PyInstallerVersion, PyInstallerMajorVer, PyInstallerMajorMinorVer

+These functions have been provided to help you in circumstances where you need to pivot on the specific PyInstaller version installed. `PyInstallerVersion()` returns the string representation, pulled directly from the library.
+`PyInstallerMajorVer()`, just the major version explicitly cast as an integer.
+`PyInstallerMajorMinorVer()`, returns a 2 element tuple with major *and* minor versions explicitly cast as integers.

 ### makePyInstSpec

 To generate a PyInstaller .spec file, using the secondary